AVEVA/CONNECT-data-services-developer-docs/content/api-reference/ocs-api-reference.md

 ## API console

-For information on the graphical interface for using the REST API within OCS, see [API console](xref:apiConsole).
+For information on the graphical interface for using the REST API within AVEVA Data Hub, see [API console](xref:apiConsole).

 ## Architecture